abelson-lab/smMIP-tools/README.md

 The second is an error-aware variant caller capable of detecting both single nucleotide variants and short insertion and deletions.

 ## Quick Start
-smMIP-tools are executed from the terminal.
+smMIP-tools can be executed from the terminal.
 There is no need for installation.

 ## Dependencies
 This pipeline requires the following software and packages: